TrinhHuuGiang/learn_Latex/Note/_200_LaTeX_wikibook/_206_text_format.md

     - No-breaking, keep phrase together by `~`.
 E.g.: `H.~Giang`
         - Another convenient command `\mbox{ nobreaking content }`
         - If you want a box cover content `\fbox{ nobreaking content }` instead
-    - Fill verical or horizontal by `black space`:
+    - Fill verical or horizontal by `blank space`:
         - `\vfill` will press the rest content to top and bottom
         - `\hfill` will press the rest content on both sides left and right
         - `\vspace{ unit }` add a space by vertical